With the crumbling Estadi Lluis Sitjar having its fate sealed by FIFA’s all-seater ruling, Real Mallorca needed

 220 million euros may have to be scaled back, but there is a determination to

 get back home for the club’s centenary in 2016.
-After all home is where the
+Unlikely, but after all home is where the

 heart is, and Real Mallorca’s can be found beating within the walls of the Estadi Lluis